Turning Pain into Power: Stories of Sweet Revenge Against Those Who Hurt Us

 difficult to continue trying to find a means to heal after a romantic partner

-cheat on us, a friend betrays our trust, or a family member emotionally wounds
+cheats on us, a friend betrays our trust, or a family member emotionally wounds

 us.